-Don’t miss the new book from Sunday Times bestselling author, Josephine Cox!
+Don’t miss this gripping story from Sunday Times bestselling author, Josephine Cox!

 The pretty Arnold sisters have grown up on their father’s farm and yearn for something more out of life than drudgery and toil.

 Ellen, loyal and honest, is her father’s favourite, but Georgina is impulsive and unreliable, and can’t please a father who has never shown her love.

 The big house, Grindle Hall, offers them both a chance of betterment, but while Ellen follows the steady path, Georgina takes a darker road and soon, her actions will have fateful consequences for them all.
 Only Ellen can help them, but will a sister’s love be enough?

 Josephine Cox was born in Blackburn, one of ten children.
 At the age of sixteen, Josephine met and married her husband Ken, and had two sons.
 When the boys started school, she decided to go to college and eventually gained a place at Cambridge University.
 She was unable to take this up as it would have meant living away from home, but she went into teaching – and started to write her first full-length novel.
 She won the ‘Superwoman of Great Britain’ Award, for which her family had secretly entered her, at the same time as her novel was accepted for publication.

 Praise for Blood Brothers: -

 'Thanks to her near faultless writing, sympathies will lurch from one character to another, and as events reach their dramatic conclusion readers will find it impossible to tear themselves away.'
 News of the World -